Moudoux/Proxy/README.md

 The AES-256 encryption uses a different key for each session meaning a link will only be valid for you and for the time you have your browser open, if you use Base64 the link will never change and always be valid.

+### Caching

+This proxy will cache html files to `cache` and images to `img-cache` to allow for faster ussage.

+### Other things to note

+This proxy will remove any JavaScript to prevent tracking, it will also rewrite any external resources (CSS, Images, etc) to go through the proxy.

 ### License

 This is licensed under the MIT license.